EXCERPT 20

 WITNESS #9791: “I guess.”

-WITNESS #9791: “So civilians can just go around asking zoo people what they’re up and they’re entitled to straight answers, is what you’re telling me.”
+WITNESS #9791: “So civilians can just go around asking zoo people what they’re up to and they’re entitled to straight answers, is what you’re telling me.”

 INTERVIEWER: “I’m not sure entitlement is the word I’d use, in light of the Containment Act and all, but what we are allowed to disclose is left to our own discretion.”